HR-9174-118

 What it does

 This bill would officially rename the U.S. Postal Service facility at 31143 State Highway 65 in Pengilly, Minnesota, as the "First Lieutenant Richard Arne Koski Post Office."
-It would not change the facility's operations, staffing, hours, or services.
-The designation is honorary and symbolic in nature.
+It would also require that any future references to this facility in official government documents, maps, regulations, and records use the new designated name.

 Who benefits

-The family, friends, and community members who knew or wish to honor First Lieutenant Richard Arne Koski would benefit from the public recognition of his service.
-Residents of Pengilly, Minnesota, and the surrounding area would gain a named local landmark commemorating a figure from their community.
-Veterans' groups and others who value public recognition of military service may also view this as a benefit.
+The family, friends, and community members who knew or wish to honor First Lieutenant Richard Arne Koski.
+Residents of Pengilly, Minnesota, and the surrounding Iron Range community who would have a local landmark bearing the name of a local servicemember.
+Veterans' advocacy groups who support public recognition of military service.

 Who is hurt